brandonbronisz/brandonbronisz/README.md

 ## Current Focus

 - Building and improving SaaS infrastructure at [Leadpush](https://leadpush.io)
-- Developing performance-focused backend tools in PHP, Laravel, C, and MySQL
+- Developing performance-focused backend tools in PHP, Laravel, C, and Node
 - Creating practical Vue, Nuxt, and TypeScript interfaces for operational products
 - Exploring native extensions, data structures, and systems that reduce unnecessary work at scale